LITUATUI/M3UPT/README.md

 ### 🏆 Sparkle TV

-Currently, this is the only IPTV player that opens all RTP channels - the ones that are DRM encrypted and the ones that aren't.
+Currently, this IPTV player opens all RTP channels - the ones that are DRM encrypted and the ones that aren't.

 ![Sparkle TV screenshot](/images/Sparkle_TV.avif "Sparkle TV screenshot")